flatscrew/rasterflow-docs/content/2.operations/color/brightness-contrast.md

 ---
 title: Brightness Contrast
-description: Changes the light level and contrast.
-This operation operates in linear light, 'contrast' is a scale factor around 50% gray, and 'brightness' a constant offset to apply after contrast scaling.
+description: "Changes the light level and contrast.
+This operation operates in linear light, 'contrast' is a scale factor around 50% gray, and 'brightness' a constant offset to apply after contrast scaling."
 links:
   - label: "gegl:brightness-contrast"
     to: "https://gegl.org/operations/gegl-brightness-contrast"